bbauska/JS-svg/README.md

 });
 </pre>

-We should now have a paper-like texture covering the canvas.
-Next, we'll rough up the edges of our source graphic by plugging some turbulence into an feDisplacementMap primitive.
+<p>We should now have a paper-like texture covering the canvas.
+Next, we'll
+rough up the edges of our source graphic by plugging some turbulence into an feDisplacementMap primitive.</p>

 <pre>
 // <i>Distort the paper source graphic with turbulence.</i>